-\$1183.95/month
+\$1380.81/month

-Supported Living SMALL Agency - for very small providers who meet ALL of the following criteria: support a total of 10 or less DD individuals in their program, who employ 12 or fewer staff, and whose Director routinely provides some of the direct support hours every week.
+Supported Living SMALL Agency - for very small providers who meet ALL of the following criteria: support a total of 10 or fewer DD individuals in their program, who employ 12 or fewer staff, and whose Director routinely provides some of the direct support hours every week.
 Rates for this service are for members needing an average of more than 45.1 hours of supported living services per month, for adults if remote monitoring services will be provided concurrently with hourly supported living, or can be applied in any situation where monthly units would be cost prohibitive.
 Geographical adjustments apply based on where the member lives and are determined by the member's county.
 Hours that the Director provides direct services are billable.
 This service is not eligible for retainer payments.
+Rates include member transportation.